zaidpitafi/heartsim/readme.md

 sudo python3 -m pip install --break-system-packages -r requirements.txt `

+- After installing the packages, enable the I2C interface.
+Run sudo raspi-config.
+Then go to Interfacing Option, select I2C and enable it.
+Reboot with sudo reboot.
+After rebooting, run sudo i2cdetect -y 1, you should see some devices in the adress table.

 ### To Run Simulator Code

 - To Run the simulator use the framework_heartsim_continous.py file and specify option.